Carolina Forest Real Estate

 The initial master plan for Carolina Forest called for parkland, nature reserves and land for an animal corridor to be set aside in order to be used for future recreational areas.
 For the most part, these provisions have been and continue to be upheld.
 Much of the land has remained undisturbed, virgin forestland.

-Carolina Forest has its public education needs served by Horry County Schools.
-This includes Carolina Forest Elementary School, Palmetto Bays Elementary School , South Conway Elementary School, Waccamaw Elementary School, Carolina Forest Middle School and Carolina Forest High School.
+Carolina Forest has its public education needs to be served by Horry County Schools.
+This includes Carolina Forest Elementary School, Palmetto Bays Elementary School, South Conway Elementary School, Waccamaw Elementary School, Carolina Forest Middle School, and Carolina Forest High School.

 Health and Medical Services